gjm222/CarND-Path-Planning-Project/README.md

 ## Discussion ##
 Although this planner works very well, many improvements could be made to this planner.
 Use of a trained gaussian classifier predictive probably would have been a better choice for planning lanes but in the interest of time I went with a brute force approach which took a lot of tinkering to get it right.

+More consideration for crossing over to the far lane should have been done to get better timings.